What is a Wellhead Pumper?

 The table below shows some of the most common industries where those employed in this career field work.

-Those interested in being a Wellhead Pumper may also be interested in:
+Those thinking about becoming a Wellhead Pumper might also be interested in the following careers:

 More about our data sources and methodologies.